 NZ IFRS 15 contains specific, and more precise, guidance to be applied in determining whether revenue is recognised over time (often referred to 'percentage of completion' under existing standards) or at a point in time.
+Entities in the media sector often recognise revenue at a point in time, and will need to give the new guidance careful consideration.

-There are three criteria, each of which would result in recognition over time.
+There are three criteria, each of which would result in 'over time' recognition.
 These are: